Michae1CC/aws-cdk-examples/cognito-saml-identity-pools/README.md

 authorization within AWS managed applications.
 Cognito User Pools handle the authentication component, allowing one to integrate other Identity Providers (IDPs) which support SAML or OpenID Connect.
-Cognito Identity Pool provider authorization by degalting roles to both authenticated and unauthenticated users.
-This tutorial will go over how AWS Cognito can be used to authenticate user for a simple coffee-blog website where unauthenticated users may view articles and authenticated users may both submit and view articles.
+Cognito Identity Pool provider authorization by delegating roles to both authenticated and unauthenticated users.
+This tutorial will go over how AWS Cognito can be used to authenticate user for a simple coffee-blog website where guest users may view articles and authenticated users may both submit and view articles.

 ## Global Resources